-Corporate Connections is a new initiative launched by BACS in 2017 to encourage face to face conversations, bringing together the small community of business archivists and custodians of business archives in Scotland, many of whom work alone to share our experiences.
+Corporate Connections is an initiative launched by BACS in 2017 to encourage face to face conversations, bringing together the small community of business archivists and custodians of business archives in Scotland, many of whom work alone to share our experiences.
 Regular social meet ups will be held every few months, with a rotating theme to kick start conversations and let you meet your peers.
 Anything and everything business archives will be openly discussed among friends.

 This event is for BACS members who are business archivists or custodians of business archive collections.
 Please contact Karyn Williams (firstname.lastname@example.org) if you'd like to register your interest.

 Not a BACS member?
 Come along to see what BACS has to offer and become a member!
 (Annual membership starts from £10 Individual Member, £20 Organisational Member, £50 Corporate Member).

 Our first Corporate Connections was held in April 2017 on the theme of Celebrating Anniversaries and began with the Harper Collins archivists telling us about the role the archive is playing in their upcoming 200 year anniversary.
 Our second was held in September 2017 on the subject of Digital Preservation and the discussion was led by archivists from Lloyds Banking Group.

 Details of past events the BACS has organised are available below.

 The Business Archives Council of Scotland's 2018 conference was held in Dundee on Friday 12th October at the Meadowside offices of DC Thomson.
 The theme was art and design in business archives and the day included a viewing of the ‘Bash Street’s Back at The McMenace’ exhibition a look at Beano at 80 at the McManus.
 The annual Joan Auld Lecture, founded in memory of Dundee's first University Archivist was given by Meredith More, Curator Scottish Design Galleries, V&A Museum of Design Dundee.